 The Magic of Spring

-That´s why I spoilt them with my special collection of mindful lesson plans SIGHTS AND SOUNDS OF SPRING.
+I've spoilt my students with my special collection of mindful lesson plans SIGHTS AND SOUNDS OF SPRING.
 And, boy, did they enjoy them!
 Not only were they able to learn and practise new spring-related vocabulary but the visualisations left them feeling relaxed.
-I also noticed that after practising mindfulness for over a year, they have become more observant, creative and focused.
+I also noticed that after practising mindfulness for over two years, they have become more observant, creative and focused.

 These are some of my students´ observations which I find rather insightful: